Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 hide caption

 Lt.
-Col. Charles Anthony of the Hawaii National Guard measures sulfur dioxide gas levels at a lava flow on Highway 137 southeast of Pahoa, during ongoing eruptions of the Kilauea volcano.
+Col. Charles Anthony of the Hawaii National Guard measures sulfur dioxide gas levels at a lava flow on Highway 137 southeast of Pahoa.

 Terray Sylvester/Reuters

-Two lava flows are now entering the ocean, and emissions of sulfur dioxide have tripled downwind of at least 20 fissure vents, according to the Civil Defense agency.
+Two lava flows are now entering the ocean, and emissions of sulfur dioxide have tripled downwind of at least 20 fissure vents, according to the civil defense agency.

 "There continue to be explosions and earthquakes from the volcano's summit — many are saying it sounds like a war zone," reports Jackie Young of Hawaii Public Radio.